NamburiSrinath/AutonomizeAI_Assessment/README.md

 Predict the number of "CG" in the given string

 **Idea**
-- Formulate it as a regression problem, regress the total number of "CG" in the string
+- Formulate it as a regression problem, regress the total number of "CG" in the string using LSTM with MSE loss.
-- *Result:* The R2 is around 0.99.
-The accuracy (rounded the predictions to nearest integer is also 0.99.
+- *Results:* The model is able to perform very reasonable for a wide range of inputs, below are the reported tables.

 | Model | R2 (higher better) | MSE (lower better) | MAE (lower better) |
 |-------|--------------------|--------------------|--------------------|